PoIsOn-CoDe/QuoteForge/README.md

 - **Extensive Quote Collection**: QuoteForge boasts a vast collection of quotes from renowned personalities, historical figures, and modern influencers.
 From timeless wisdom to contemporary motivation, we've got it all.

-- **Multi-Platform Delivery**: Our quotes are available across various platforms - web, mobile, and social media.
+- **Multi-Platform Delivery**: Our quotes are available across various platforms - web, mobile.
 We're where the youth is, ensuring they receive their daily dose of inspiration effortlessly.

-- **Personalized AI Quote Generator**: The heart of QuoteForge is its AI-powered chatbot.
+- **Personalized AI Quote Generator**: The heart of QuoteForge is its chatbot.
 Users can interact with the bot, expressing their emotions, and receive customized quotes tailored to their feelings.

 - **Human-Like Sentiment Responses**: The chatbot not only generates quotes but also engages users in empathetic conversations.
 It's designed to provide human-like sentiment replies, fostering a sense of connection.